bitxiaofeizhang/A2NN-test/README.md

 # A2NN-test
   The project implement the CNN, A2NN, Q-A2NN for optical remote sensing classification.

-    adder_cuda:
-      the cuda computing environment for the adder kernel.
     test_code:
       the test code for implementing the CNN, A2NN, Q-A2NN for optical remote sensing classification.
     hardware: